krepi/node-course/projects/furnishcrafts/README.md

 - **Node.js**: As the application server, handling business logic.
 - **Express.js**: For creating RESTful APIs and middleware to manage authentication and other backend functions.
-- **GraphQL**: For optimizing data queries, allowing clients to request exactly what they need.
 - **Prisma**: ORM for database management and automated migrations.

 ### Database